-Why do we focus on single family homes for our rentals?
+Why do we focus on single family homes for successful real estate investing?
 There’s a bunch of reasons, but overall, they quite simply WORK.

-Single Family Homes are great for when you’re just getting started
+Single Family Homes: IDEAL when you’re just getting started

 By and large, single family homes are cheaper than duplexes.
 And bonus, you only have to find one tenant.
 In some markets you just don’t have the demand for rentals, and filling a duplex or quadplex can be more challenging.